menu

 Overview

 Kensington - Lebanon is a very small town located in the state of Kansas.
 With a population of 1,809 people and just one neighborhood, Kensington - Lebanon is the 183rd largest community in Kansas.
-Kensington - Lebanon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Kensington - Lebanon was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce